Road (Highways Safety) related deaths

 National Police Chiefs Council

-Concerns summary Safety-critical vehicle information may not reach all police forces due to informal communication channels.
+Concerns summary (AI summary) Safety-critical vehicle information may not reach all police forces due to informal communication channels.
 There's also no policy to prevent faulty decommissioned police vehicles from being sold, and a lack of national garage standards risks inadequate maintenance.

 Jordan Pry